laravel-tool/kafka-queue/README.md

 ```

 ## Caution
-> It is not recommended to use it with deferred tasks due to the way Kafka works.
+> It is not recommended to use it with delayed tasks due to the way Kafka works.
 > When a deferred task reaches the execution time, it is again placed at the end
 > of the queue and so on until the moment when it is allowed to be executed.